fatguytyson/base-admin-skeleton/README.md

 #### Role

 This makes it easy to filter the menu based on the user.
 Use whatever Roles you have devised, and enjoy.

+#### Children

+This references the submenu for this item.
+Yes, you can self reference, but depth is defaulted to 2, so, it is up to you.

 ### Email Templating